mnot/I-D/variants/draft.md

 They do so by running this algorithm (or its functional equivalent) upon receiving a request:

-Given incoming-request, a mapping of field-names to lists of field values, and selected-responses, a list of stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key:
+Given incoming-request, a mapping of field-names to lists of field values, and stored-responses, a list of stored responses suitable for reuse as defined in {{!RFC7234}} Section 4, excepting the requirement to calculate a secondary cache key:

-1. If selected-responses is empty, return an empty list.
+1. If stored-responses is empty, return an empty list.
-2. Order selected-responses by the "Date" header field, most recent to least recent.
+2. Order stored-responses by the "Date" header field, most recent to least recent.
+3. Let processed-variants be an empty list.
+4. Let sorted-variants be an empty list.
-3. If the freshest (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
+5. If the freshest member of stored-responses (as per {{!RFC7234}}, Section 4.2) has one or more "Variants" header field(s):
-   1. Select one member of selected_responses and let its "Variants" header field-value(s) be variants-header.
+   1. Select one member of stored-responses and let its "Variants" header field-value(s) be variants-header.
 This SHOULD be the most recent response, but MAY be from an older one as long as it is still fresh.
-   2. Let sorted-variants be an empty list.
    3. For each variant in variants-header:
       1. If variant's field-name corresponds to the request header field identified by a content negotiation mechanism that the implementation supports:
+         1. Append field-name to processed-variants.
-         1. Let request-value be the field-value(s) associated with field-name in incoming-request.
+         2. Let request-value be the field-value(s) associated with field-name in incoming-request.
-         2. Let available-values be a list containing all available-value for variant.
+         3. Let available-values be a list containing all available-value for variant.
-         3. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
+         4. Let sorted-values be the result of running the algorithm defined by the content negotiation mechanism with request-value and available-values.
-         4. Append sorted-values to sorted-variants.
+         5. Append sorted-values to sorted-variants.

       At this point, sorted-variants will be a list of lists, each member of the top-level list corresponding to a variant-item in the Variants header field-value, containing zero or more items indicating available-values that are acceptable to the client, in order of preference, greatest to least.

-   4. Let sorted-keys be the result of running Find Available Keys ({{find}}) on sorted-variants, an empty string and an empty list.
+6. Let sorted-keys be the result of running Find Available Keys ({{find}}) on sorted-variants, an empty string and an empty list.

+Now, we find the stored responses that match those keys, and do Vary processing for anything that isn't covered by Variants.

+7. Let acceptable-stored be an empty list.
+8. For each variant-key in sorted-keys:
+   1. Let selected-responses be the member(s) of stored-responses whose "Variant-Key" header value after normalization (as per {{gen-variant-key}}) correspond to variant-key.
+   2. If selected-responses is empty, skip to the next variant-key.
+   2. For each selected-response in selected-responses:
+      1. Let filtered-vary be the field-value(s) of selected-response's "Vary" header field.
+      2. Remove any member of filtered-vary that is a case-insensitive match for a member of processed-variants.
+      3. If the secondary cache key (as calculated in {{!RFC7234}}, Section 4.1) for selected-response does not match incoming-request, using filtered-vary for the value of the "Vary" response header, skip to the next variant-key.
+      4. Append selected-response to acceptable-stored.
+9. Return sorted-keys, acceptable-stored.

+This returns a tuple of (sorted-keys, acceptable-stored).

+sorted-keys is a list of normalised variant-keys that could satisfy incoming-request, regardless of whether they are stored in the cache.
+This information can be used to determine if forwarding the request would result in a usable response.

-This returns in a list of strings that represents the variant-keys, in client preference order, that can be used to satisfy the request.
+acceptable-stored is the subset of stored-responses, in client preference order, that can be used to satisfy incoming-request.
+If the list is empty, there is not a suitable stored response.

-A Cache MAY satisfy the request with any stored response whose Variant-Key header, after normalisation (see {{gen-variant-key}}), is a character-for-character match of a member of sorted-keys.
-When doing so, it SHOULD use the most preferred available response, but MAY use a less-preferred response.

-See also {{vary}} regarding handling of Vary.
+Note that implementation of the Vary header field varies in practice, and the algorithm above illustrates only one way to apply it.

 ## Find Available Keys {#find}